seba495g/seba495g/README.md

 **Hello,**
 -

-im seba495g, under this line of text there more info about me <br />
+i'm seba495g, under this line of text there more info about me <br />

  📄 **About me**